CCNA Class 16: BGP Concept and Configurations

 • Incremental Updates: BGP sends incremental updates (only changes) to neighbors rather than full routing tables, reducing bandwidth usage

-BGP CONFIGURATION
+BGP CONFIGURATION in CISCO (eBGP)

 Addressing Table: -